joomcode/create-locator/README.md

 };
 ```

-The root locator is always created outside the component's render function, as a singleton
+The root locator is always created outside the component render function, as a singleton
 (so as not to be re-created on re-renders), because all its features and parameters are static
 (known even before the code is run).